evmin/camel-kubernetes-demo/readme.md

 > If you can not measure it, you can not improve it.

-Leaving aside the philisophical contention around the essence of the expression, I hope that there is a general agreement that tracking the application performance metrics is of paramount importance.
+Leaving aside the philosophical contention around the essence of the expression, I hope that there is a general agreement that tracking the application performance metrics is of paramount importance.

 There have been two general approaches around capturing the metrics from a containerised application - either an external collection crawler (a sidecar container, node service, etc) or the application itself reporting in.

-The option presented here can be considered to be the middleway between the two.
+The option presented here can be considered to be the middle way between the two.

 Even though it is the "reporting in" pattern, it is implemented by the underlying JVM and not by the application itself.